Superstitions of Russians: "Cause and effect" in Russian superstitions

-The coffin, sometimes referred to as the “new living room,” is very comfortable, made like a bed with a pillow stuffed with birch bark or wood shavings.
-Mourners place objects in the coffin that the body might need after death such as money, food, favorite belongings, and reflections of status or occupation.
-Traditionally, men carry the coffin on their backs to the cemetery where the burial will take place.

-At the funeral, a priest performs the “seeing off” ceremony, praying over the body and allowing mourners to throw dirt on the grave, symbolically incorporating the corpse into the earth.
-The priest then places a paper crown on the head of the deceased and the mourners throw soil and coins into the grave (the coins are either to pay for transit to the “other world” or for the space in the cemetery).
-After the funeral, mourners sing laments depicting the deceased leaving their family and the soul departing from the body.

-It is also important to throw away any handkerchiefs used to wipe away tears at the funeral.
-You should under no circumstances bring it home, as it is believed that if you do this you are bringing tears into the house.

-The soul

-Russian folk culture depicts the soul either as small and childlike, or having wings and flying.
-For forty days after a funeral, the soul of the deceased visits places it liked or places where it sinned to ask for forgiveness.
-After forty days the deceased's family sets a place for their loved one at dinner, inviting them to join them for their own commemoration.
-When the family sees that the skin goes untouched they know their loved one has gone.

 Archaic superstitions

-The Unclean Force
+The Unclean force

-The phrase Unclean Force (Нечистая сила) refers to both the Devil and all demons and potentially harmful things in the Russian pantheon.
+The term "unclean force" (Нечистая сила) refers to devils and all demons and potentially harmful spirits in the Russian pantheon.
 Although the beings of the unclean force resided primarily in the spirit realm (тот свет), they were able to manifest themselves in this world in many forms, the most well known included the domovoi, leshy, kikimora, vodianoi, and rusalka.
 Also counted among the unclean force are sorcerers, witches, the undead, and the "unclean dead", including suicides, those who died of drunkenness, victims of accidents and violent deaths, unbaptized infants, and vampires.
 Likewise, strangers and people of other religions were viewed as possessing the unclean force.

 Among these spirits, the domovoi was considered the least dangerous.
 If angered, the domovoi would act as a poltergeist.
 Other spirits, like the rusalka, were more malevolent.
 She was said to lure men to their watery deaths.
 Among the places where the unclean force was strongest against the Russian peasant were the crossroads, the threshold and the bathhouse.